yuimaruofbook/PierrotKnowledge2/README.md

 Electrobun (system WebView, no bundled Chromium) · Bun · Vite · TypeScript strict · SQLite FTS5 with BM25 · MCP over NDJSON stdio.

+**Developed and measured on Windows.** macOS and Linux are handled in the code and adjusted for, but the desktop build in particular is unverified on them — see [docs/ja/platforms.md](docs/ja/platforms.md) for what is and is not known.
+`PierrotKnowledge2 ui` is the mode with the fewest platform dependencies.

-651 tests, all passing.
+673 tests, all passing.
 Typecheck clean on both configurations.

 ---